Brenda Snipes: 2016 elections

 Florida held its Democratic primary elections on August 30, 2016.
-Incumbent Debbie Wasserman Schultz ran against Tim Canova, an ally of Bernie Sanders, to become the Democratic nominee for the U.S. House of Representative for Florida's 23rd Congressional District.
+Incumbent Debbie Wasserman Schultz ran against Tim Canova, an ally of Bernie Sanders, to become the Democratic nominee for the U.S. House of Representatives for Florida's 23rd Congressional District.
 A month before the election, Debbie Wasserman Schultz had been ousted from her position as the chairwoman of the Democratic National Committee over allegations that she and others rigged the Democratic presidential primary process to favor Hillary Clinton over Bernie Sanders.

 Wasserman Schultz was declared the winner of the Florida primary election.
 She went on to win the general election and retain her seat as the Representative for the 23rd District.

 After the 2016 general election, Snipes was unsuccessfully sued by a group pushing a medical marijuana ballot referendum after the question was left off of some ballots.

 The election results were released 30 minutes before the polls closed.
 Florida State Law says “any supervisor of elections, deputy supervisor of elections, canvassing board member, election board member or election employee who releases the results of any election prior to the closing of the polls in that county on election day commits a felony of the third degree.”
 The law does not address the issue of intent, one way or the other.
 However, Broward County prosecutors declined to process, stating, "There is insufficient evidence that anyone purposely intended to post any elections results prior to the closing of the polls."
 When analysis showed that the results were statistically "implausible," documentary filmmaker Lulu Friesdat requested to examine ballots.
 Friedat made two requests in November 2016.
 She made a third request under Florida's Public Records Act (Government in the Sunshine Act) in March 2017.
 In June 2017, Canova and Friesdat made a joint request, but to no avail.
 That same month, Canova filed a lawsuit asking the courts to order Snipes to allow him to examine the ballots.

 On September 1, 2017, while litigation was ongoing, Snipes signed an order authorizing the destruction of 688 boxes containing the ballots.
 Litigation on the matter continued for another two weeks.
 On November 6, 2017, the court discovered that the ballots in question had been destroyed two months prior.
 The judge ruled that Snipes had illegally destroyed the ballots and that Canova be awarded attorney's fees.
 Snipes' attorney said a vendor had made and retained a digital copy of every ballot cast in the race and that the destruction of the ballots was neither intentional nor illegal.